sparkyScientist/nanosparkdynamics/_posts/2025-11-29-COMSOL_dimensionality.md

 *Figure 2.
 Axisymmetric modeling retains only $m=0$ modes.*

-Axisymmetry is a powerful simplification for pipes and round jets, but it comes with a strict constraint:
+Axisymmetry is a powerful simplification for pipes and round jets, but it comes with a strict constraint
 $$
 \frac{\partial}{\partial\theta}=0, \qquad u_\theta = 0 \, .
 $$

 Mathematically, this restricts solutions to the $m=0$ azimuthal mode.
 Any perturbation of the form $\tilde{u}(r,z)e^{im\theta}$ is admissible only if $m=0$.
-The continuity equation reduces to:
+The continuity equation reduces to
 $$
 \frac{1}{r}\frac{\partial (r u_r)}{\partial r} + \frac{\partial u_z}{\partial z} = 0 \, .
 $$